iGFerrari430/WeatherMeister/README.md

 # WeatherMeister
-An web application supporting query and display live weather data
+An web application supporting query and display of live weather data

 ## Usage
 This project is based on Java EE and MySQL.<br/>